 How much of Vitrolife's operational expenditure (OPEX) is eligible under the EU Taxonomy?

 In 2024, Vitrolife reported that SEK 40.50 million of its operational expenditure (OPEX) was eligible under the EU Taxonomy, representing 27% of the company's total OPEX.
 Of this amount, SEK 40.50 million (27% of total OPEX) was classified as Taxonomy-aligned.
-This means that 0% of Vitrolife's OPEX is eligible but not aligned, indicating that these expenditures either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).
+This means that 0% of Vitrolife's OPEX is eligible but not aligned, indicating that these expenditures either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).a

 How much of Vitrolife's eligible OPEX is aligned with the EU Taxonomy?